ggangisetti96/ggangisettiuno/README.md

-- 👋 Hi, I’m @ggangisettiuno
+- 👋 Hi, I’m Gopinath Gangisetti
 - 👀 I’m interested in creating and contibuting to large scale web and mobile applications built using MERN stack, Java and Python.
 - 🌱 I’m currently studying master's in computer science and I have an industry experience of 4.5 years as a full-stack developer
 - 💞️ I’m looking to collaborate on open source projects